Email FacebookTwitterMenu burgerClose thin

 Work with a financial advisor to explore the full range of securities that generate passive income.

 Dividends represent a percentage of profits paid out to shareholders.
 If a company anticipates a net profit, the board of directors can opt to pay a dividend to shareholders.
 This is where the ex-dividend date, along with several other key dates, comes into play.
-Prior to the ex-date, the company will first announce that a dividend payout is upcoming.
-The date that this happens is sometimes referred to as the dividend declaration date.
-This announcement may also mention the ex-dividend date to allow investors time to prepare.

-Before the ex-date itself, however, there’s another date to observe.
-This is the record date or date of record.
+However, before the ex-date, another key date comes into play: the record date.
 This marks the date that you must be on the company’s books as a shareholder in order to receive a dividend payment.
-If you’re not a shareholder on the company’s record date then you won’t benefit from any upcoming dividend payment.
+If you are not listed as a shareholder on the company’s record date, you will not receive the upcoming dividend.

-Typically, the ex-dividend date comes one business date before the record date or date of record.
+Typically, the ex-dividend date comes one business day before the record date or date of record.
 So to distill it down you need to buy shares of a dividend stock prior to the ex-date in order to be on the books by the record date to get the payment.
 The date you receive dividend distributions is simply known as the payment date.

 Why Do Companies Use Ex-Dividend Date?